 Next, take your legs, and use wood glue to attach them to the bottom wood section of your bench.
 Be sure to allow your wood legs to completely dry.

-Take your second wood section and add it to the bottom wood section.
-This will be the back of your bench.
-Apply a generous amount of wood glue, and wipe away any excess glue.
+Take the second wood section and attach it to the bottom wood section.
+This will serve as the back of your bench.
+Apply a generous amount of wood glue, and wipe away any excess adhesive.
+Make sure to let the wood sections dry completely.

 I decided to add a little brown paint onto my bench.
 I added a few streaks here and there.